 Where to live in Richmond: Young Families

 Realtor.com recently ranked Richmond among the 10 trendiest cities you can still afford to buy in — making it a great place for young families to settle down.
-Popular neighborhoods for young families include the following:
+Some of the best neighborhoods in Richmond, VA for young families include the following:

 - The West End